Skip to content

 OpsWerks owned coordination, communications, approvals, pre-checks, execution, monitoring, and post-checks.
 The customer’s FTE manager set cluster sequence and patching priority.

-Phased Rollout to Minimize Risk
+Phased rollout to

-Live Monitoring at High-Risk Windows
+Live monitoring at

-Coordination and Approvals
+Coordination

 Open conference calls and dedicated Slack threads, grouped by team owner, kept teams aligned.
 OpsWerks managed approvals, escalating delays through the FTE project manager.

-Earned Expertise
+Earned expertise

 Saying nothing would have been easier, and a failure at cutover would only have meant more work for OpsWerks.
 The team raised it because it was right for the customer.